iamgiolaga/partitelle-bot/README.rst

 =================

 This is basically a *Python* project relying on `python-telegram-bot <https://github.com/python-telegram-bot/python-telegram-bot>`_ library.
-Data storage is handled through a *PostgreSQL* Database.
+Data storage is handled through *PostgreSQL*.
 The application and the mentioned database are both hosted on `Heroku <https://heroku.com>`_.

 =================